helixge/TbcBank.EcommerceClient.Net/README.md

 When multiple ```TbcBankEcommerceClientOptions``` are defined it is required to set ```MerchantId``` and ```Currencies``` property values to all merchant configuration options.

-Some operations do not require currency parameter:
+The appropriate merchant configuration will be selected based on the operation currency, but some operation do not require currency parameters:
 * ```CloseBussinessDayAsync```
 * ```CheckTransactionResultAsync```
 * ```ReverseTransactionAsync```